dryven/cookie-byte/README.md

 * **Code snippets and their cookies:** Code snippets are loaded on the website only when the user agrees to the cookies required for them - without reloading the website (so your analytics data won't be corrupted - yesss!).
 * **Cookie content covers:** Some content must be hidden as long as the corresponding cookies have not been accepted, such as Google Maps embeds.
-For this we created cookie content covers For this we created cookie content covers (and because it's a nice alliteration).
+For this we created cookie content covers (and because it's a nice alliteration).
 * **Customisability:** The modal and the covers are completely customizable - change the text and position of the modal as you see fit.
 * **Developer friendly:** To make your life easier, the addon comes with predefined styles and inline code.
 But rest